LumberChunker: Long-Form Narrative Document Segmentation

 We extract p3 as the boundary.
 This creates:

-To evaluate chunking where it matters, we introduce GutenQA, a benchmark of 100 carefully cleaned public-domain books paired with 3,000 needle-in-a-haystack QA items (short, verifiable answers).
-This lets us measure passage retrieval precisely and then see how that lift translates into RAG QA.
+To evaluate our chunking approach, we introduce GutenQA, a benchmark of 100 carefully cleaned public-domain books paired with 3,000 needle-in-a-haystack type of questions.
+This allows us to measure retrieval quality directly and then observe how better retrieval leads to more accurate answers in a RAG system.

 Retrieval: LumberChunker leads ⭐